FloreauLuca/floreauluca.github.io/_projects/aerracers.md

     gradient: 'linear-gradient(135deg, rgba(34, 139, 87 , .4), rgba(139, 34, 139, .4))'
     src: /Data/Portfolio/Game/AerRacers/aerracers_run.gif
 ---
-# Contexe
+# Context
 During my third year of Bachelor in Game Programming at the SAE Institute, we had objectives to set up a specialization project aiming to put into practice what we had learned and to develop our skills in the fields of our future jobs.
-Instructions
-This project took place over 8 months from September to April 2021.
+This project took place over 8 months from September 2020 to April 2021.

-Our project was to create a racing game on Switch in local multiplayer.
+Our objective was to create a racing game on Switch in local multiplayer.
 For this, we had to use the NekoEngine, a custom game engine developed in C++ by Elias Farhan.
 It is an engine based on the ECS system.
 It uses the OpenGL, SDL2, and EasyProfiler libraries.

 # Pitch
-AerRacers is a local multi-player pod racing game running on Nintendo Switch.
+AerRacers is a local multiplayer pod racing game.
+You can choose between 2 ships with different colors to compete in a single race.
+You will cross different environments such as valleys, plains, and caves.
+You can play from 1 to 4 players on PC using 2 joysticks to controls each propeller separately.

 # Roles
 For the implementation of the project we were 5 programmers:
 Sebastien Feser, Project Leader, Lead Designer, and Lead Game, Stephen Grosjean Dev Ops,
 Simon Canas Lead Engine Prog
-Dylan Von Arx Lead Tool who left in January me, Luca Floreau, Producer and Lead Programmer
+Dylan Von Arx Lead Tool who left in January

-My Roles
+Me, Luca Floreau, Producer and Lead Programmer

 As Producer, I was in charge of the planning.